Ahmed18117/YT-Downloder-Bot/README.md

 # YT-Downloder-Bot
-Telegram bot for downloading youtube videos in different format!
+Telegram bot for downloading youtube videos in different formats!